wazo-platform/wazo-platform.org/content/uc-doc/contributors/debug_asterisk.md

 $1 = ... bridge = 0x7fa18c16b080, ...
 ```

-Then searching bt-threads we can find which thread scheduled this one using the bridge adress.
+Then searching bt-threads we can find which thread scheduled this one using the bridge address.

 ```
 Thread 143 (Thread 0x7fa136236700 (LWP 1680912)):